JeffofBread/dwm-libconfig/README.md

 ## Configuration

-NOTE: Documentation in `dwm.conf` is not complete, I know.
-I have not finished all the documentation for the file yet, apologies.

 dwm-libconfig will search for a configuration in a few places.
 It will first look for any configuration file passed from the CLI using
 `-c PATH`.
 If it finds no file or an invalid configuration file, it will continue.
 It will then search `~/.config/`, `~/.config/dwm/`.
 If it is still unable to find a configuration, it will try and locate a backup of your latest successfully parsed configuration.